wayneboyles/centos-setup/README.md

-# centos-setup
+# My Personal CentOS Setup Script
-A simple script to configure CentOS 7/8 with my defaults
+A simple script to configure CentOS 7/8 with my default setup.